Latest update: 2026-04-01

 Step 1: Register and verify your account

-Visit NetBet’s website and complete the registration form using your real personal details.
-You’ll confirm you’re 18+ and provide information that can be checked against official records.
-Under UK rules, age and ID checks are mandatory, and NetBet may request documents before you can deposit or soon after you start using the cashier.
+Visit NetBet’s website and complete registration using your genuine personal details.
+You’ll confirm you’re 18+ and provide information that can be checked against official sources.
+Under UK rules, age and identity checks are mandatory, and NetBet may request documents before you can deposit or soon after your first cashier activity—particularly if automated checks can’t confirm details immediately.

 Step 2: Set deposit limits

-Before your first deposit, UKGC requirements mean you must set deposit limits (daily, weekly, or monthly).
-This is designed to put spending controls in place from the outset, rather than after the fact.
+Before you can make a first deposit, UKGC requirements mean you must set deposit limits (daily, weekly, or monthly).
+This builds spending controls into the account from the start, rather than relying on players to add them later.
 NetBet won’t allow deposits until limits are set, consistent with current UK gambling regulations.

 Step 3: Choose your payment method

-Select a deposit option such as Visa Debit, Mastercard Debit, PayPal, Paysafecard, Trustly, Skrill, Neteller, EntroPay, Euteller, or Rapid Transfer.
-Credit cards aren’t permitted at UK casinos, so use a debit card or alternative method registered in your own name.
+Select a deposit method such as Visa Debit, Mastercard Debit, PayPal, Paysafecard, Trustly, Skrill, Neteller, EntroPay, Euteller, or Rapid Transfer.
+Credit cards aren’t permitted at UK casinos, so stick to a debit card or an alternative method registered in your own name.

 Step 4: Submit identification if prompted